DominikaSybilska/SurfWorld/README.md

 # SurfWorld
-html/css/js project for University classess
+html/css/js project for University course

 <h3>Surfing Website Project</h3>
 This project is a simple website about surfing, built with HTML, CSS, and JS.
 It shows how the blog with your surfing adventures could looks like.